 This subject explores this specific dimension of human behaviour from an interdisciplinary perspective, fostering an understanding of the main issues and debates surrounding the phenomenon of empathy.
 Through understanding the role of empathy in diverse settings such as healthcare, research work, and corporate culture, students will better appreciate the importance of the ability to take multiple perspectives.
 Discussion of the current issues surrounding this topic aims to provoke reflection on the application of empathy and its challenges in different situations.

-The readings, reflections and project work in the course are directed at encouraging critical and independent thinking about a facet of social life that is often acknowledged and invoked, but rarely examined as an object of study.
+The course will involve case studies, role play, presentations and sharing of personal experience.
+In addition, the readings, reflections and project work in the course are directed at encouraging critical and independent thinking about a facet of social life that is often acknowledged and invoked, but rarely examined as an object of study.

 - Explain the construct of empathy and identify key terms related to empathy